PacoVu/HODClientForPHP/README.md

 # HODClient Library for PHP.
-V1.0
+V2.0

 ----
 ## Overview
 HODClient for PHP is a utility class, which helps you easily integrate your .php project with HP Haven OnDemand Services.

+HODClient V2.0 supports bulk input (source inputs can be an array) where an HOD API is capable of doing so.

 HODClient class exposes source code so you can modify it as you wish.